Ameek94/MCMC-tutorial/README.md

 ```
 If everything went well, the last command should not give you an error.

 Cobaya input files are provided in the .yaml format.
-To install the cosmological theory codes and likelihoods used in this tutorial type
+To install the cosmological theory codes and likelihoods used in a particular inputfile type
 ```bash
 cobaya-install inputfile.yaml -p /path/to/packages
 ```